Jean-David Beauguel: Czech Republic

 Beauguel trialled with Czech club Dukla Prague in July 2014, scoring four goals in a half-hour section of a friendly match in a pre-season friendly versus Varnsdorf.
 A week later he signed a three-year contract with Dukla.
 Beauguel scored seven goals in the first half of the 2014–15 Czech First League.
 Having scored nine goals in 61 games for Dukla over the course of two and a half seasons, Beauguel signed for First League side Fastav Zlín in January 2017.

 In November 2018, with his Zlín contract due to expire in less than two months, he signed a pre-contract agreement with Viktoria Plzeň.
 On 8 December, he did not appear for Zlín in their Czech First League match against Plzeň, having asked Zlín coach Michal Bílek not to select him for the match.
 This stirred controversy in the media, with news outlet iSport reporting that Viktoria Plzeň allegedly pressured the player to skip the match.
 Zlín lost the match 2–0.

 Al-Wehda

 On 17 June 2022, Beauguel joined Saudi Arabian club Al-Wehda.

 Qingdao West Coast

 On 24 February 2024, Beauguel signed with Chinese Super League club Qingdao West Coast.

 Stal Mielec

 On 24 February 2025, Beauguel moved to Polish top-flight side Stal Mielec on a deal until June 2025.
 Goalless in six appearances, he was released by Stal at the end of the 2024–25 season.

 Artis Brno

 On 2 September 2025, Beauguel signed a two-year contract with Czech National Football League club Artis Brno as a free agent.
+On 17 August 2026, the club terminated the contract due to Beauguel's persistent medical issues.

+Viktoria Plzeň B

+On 17 September 2026, Beauguel signed a contract with Bohemian Football League club Viktoria Plzeň B until the end of the season as an amateur player.